Reikimen/CASA0021-Group-Prototype/README.md

 ### Step 1: Power on the device
-Press the big red start button.
+Press the big start button.
 On first use, you’ll be prompted to connect to Wi-Fi using your phone.
 The device will automatically calibrate the built-in compass.

 ---